cocos/cocos-docs/en/physics/physics-event.md

 The difference between the two is as follows.

-- Triggers will not do finer detection with other triggers or colliders.
+- Triggers do not do more detailed detection with other triggers or colliders.
 - Colliders will do finer detection with colliders and will generate collision data such as collision points, normals, etc.

 ## Trigger events